E-Scooter Pilot Project

 Finding and Unlocking Shared E-Bikes and E-Scooters

 Shared e-bikes and e-scooters use downloadable apps to allow you to find and unlock the device and then pay.
-You can rent an e-scooter or e-bike within the City Centre Neighbourhood as shown in the map below.
+You can rent an e-scooter or e-bike within City Centre as shown in the map below.
 The service area may incrementally expand.

 Shared Service Provider City Centre map